ddasker/enterprise-ha-master/create-vcn/create-vcn.md

 **Create your VCN and subnets**

-Set up a Virtual Cloud Network (VCN) to connect your Linux instance to the internet.
+The first step when deploying a Compute in Oracle Cloud Infrastructure (OCI) is to setup a Virtual Cloud Network.
+The VCN will be used to connect your linux instance to the internet.
 You will configure all the components needed to create your virtual network.

 _Estimated Time:_ 10 minutes